 The lowliest duties on herself did lay.

-• Key Context: Written in 1802, amid political and social upheaval, the poem reflects anxieties about England’s direction after the Napoleonic Wars and during the early stages of the Industrial Revolution.
-Wordsworth’s admiration for Milton, author of Paradise Lost, goes beyond literary appreciation; Milton represents a model of republican virtue, intellectual rigor, and unwavering moral conviction.
+- Noteworthy Context: Composed in 1802, a period marked by significant political and social upheaval following the Napoleonic Wars and the nascent Industrial Revolution, the poem reflects widespread concerns about England’s direction.
+Wordsworth’s profound admiration for Milton, the author of Paradise Lost, extends beyond literary appreciation.
+Milton represents an ideal of republican virtue, intellectual rigor, and unwavering moral conviction, qualities Wordsworth believed were sorely missing in his own time.

 In-Depth Analysis of “London, 1802”